ibm-cloud-docs/cloud-infrastructure/about-migration.md

 VPC does not have support for snapshot, replication, and shared volume.
 You can manage these solutions through the native OS capabilities, tools, or third party of your choice.
 {: note}

-For more information, see [Bare metal to virtual server migration overview](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-overview).
+For more information, see [Bare metal to bare metal or virtual server migration overview](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-overview).

 For a detailed step-by-step guide on moving your {{site.data.keyword.cloud_notm}} classic bare metal servers to VPC, see [Bare metal to virtual server migration on a private network using RMM](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-private-network).